schefs/load_balancer_service/README.md

     cd demo_backend_server
     docker build -t schef/demo_web_server:v1 .

-**Running the services**
+##Running the services:

-to run the services locally:
+To run the services locally:

     docker-compose up -d

-you can go head and try to access the load balancer service for example:
+You can go head and try to access the load balancer service for example:

     curl localhost/login
     curl -X POST -d 'username=schef' -d 'password=example' localhost/register
     curl -X POST -d 'username=schef' -d 'password=example' http://localhost/changePassword

-**Load test this thing using Locust:**
+##Load test this thing using Locust:

     You can run a simple banchmark on the services to test the capability